Jack12816/greppy/docs/guide/12_binaries.md

 by the ``--generate`` switch.
 If you specify no operation or any other flag this command will show a help for all available operations.
 For more details of the scaffolding concept take a look at the ``Scaffolding`` section.

+#### module

+**Synopsis:** greppy --generate module

+This generator offers the ability to create a new module structure with initial layout files.
+You just need to specify the new module name.

 #### context